JustSleightly/TransformConverter/README.md

 While transform animations can mostly be emulated with constraint offset animations, this script only handles replacing the properties of animation clips and does not create the constraint components on your animated gameobjects in your hierarchy.

+**Scale Transform Animations do not convert nicely so they have been removed from functionality until a better solution is implemented.**

 ######

 ![](https://github.com/JustSleightly/TransformConverter/raw/main/Examples/Demo.gif)